Conservation and restoration of archaeological sites: Development

 Modern development poses a great risk to archaeological sites.
 Vibrations from construction can cause instability and cracking of structures.

-An example of the effects of modern development can be found at an ancient Puebloan site in Arizona, that dates to A.D.
-900-1350.
+An example of the effects of modern development can be found at an ancient Puebloan site in Arizona, that dates to AD 900–1350.
 It was damaged by construction activities while putting in a new road.
 After the damage was assessed, it was determined that the site was not eligible for the National Register of Historic Places.
 This determination was made due to construction activities destroying any information that was important in prehistory or history that was remaining at the site.

 While development cannot be discontinued simply to protect archaeological sites, having a basic understanding of what might be impacted before development takes place could help protect sites and at least the information they can provide.
 The Arizona Antiquities Act of 1960 is an example of some ways in which archaeological sites can be protected.